What is the Public Safety Network?

 Funding for the Public Safety Network will come from Agency contributions and Cabinet-approved government funding.
 Over time, the network will be opened to other government users.

-What is Tait Kordia Joint Venture contracted to do?
+What is Tait Systems NZ contracted to do?

-Tait Kordia Joint Venture is contracted to deliver a digital Land Mobile Radio network built with sufficient resilience to enable emergency services to communicate even in the event of a significant natural disaster.
+Tait Systems NZ is contracted to deliver a digital Land Mobile Radio network built with sufficient resilience to enable emergency services to communicate even in the event of a significant natural disaster.
 They will also provide the new radio devices for frontline responders and their vehicles.

 Digital Land Mobile Radio supports ‘push to talk’ communications which are used extensively by emergency services, provides location services, and is encrypted and secure.